 Each theme is put on a series of 10 screens.
 The whole work is commissioned by the Deo Gloria Trust and then loaned to the various partner Cathedrals for a given period.

 The finished screens are hung on specially designed stands that fit into and with the architecture and style of the Cathedral.
 They have can be on display at Bristol, Coventry, Ely, Gloucester, Leicester, Rochester and York - a full list can be found here.
-A diary showing the location of each of the exhibitions is available here.

 |Designer and Textile Artist||Jacqui Parkinson|